-Additionally, the Sub-Investment Manager has conducted a letter campaign where it has written to select companies asking for direct disclosure on the Product Level PAIs in order to offer highquality disclosures to investors.
-The Sub-Investment Manager will continue to work with companies to encourage disclosure and envisages that the letter campaign will result in wider and more granular data coverage on the PAIs.
+Additionally, the Sub-Investment Manager has conducted a letter campaign where it has written to select issuers asking for direct disclosure on the Product Level PAIs in order to offer high-quality disclosures to investors.

+The Sub-Investment Manager will continue to work with issuers to encourage disclosure and envisages that the letter campaign will result in wider and more granular data coverage on the Product Level PAIs.
+The Sub-Investment Manager will keep the list of Product Level PAIs considered under active review.